 Men's deodorant is cheaper than women's

 The gender gap in leadership increases as the positions do, according to the LeanIn study.
-At the entry level, 54 percent are men and 46 percent are women.
-But at the manager level, 63 percent are men and 37 percent are women, at the vice-president level 71 percent are men and 29 percent are women, and by the time you reach the C-suite, the gender gap skyrockets, with over 80 percent of CEOs being men.
-“This is the perfect example of the ‘old boys club’ mentality; men are more likely to promote other men,” Dr. Lombardo says.
-It doesn’t have to stay this way, however.
+At the entry level, 52 percent are men and 48 percent are women.
+But at the manager level, 62 percent are men and 38 percent are women, at the vice-president level 70 percent are men and 30 percent are women, and by the time you reach the C-suite, the gender gap skyrockets, with almost 80 percent of CEOs being men.
+"This is the perfect example of the 'old boys club' mentality; men are more likely to promote other men," Dr. Lombardo says.
+It doesn't have to stay this way, however.
 One way to start changing this is by using your voice, she says.
-“Corporate women are often afraid to speak up because they’re afraid to be wrong,” she explains.
-“It’s OK to be wrong.
-Failing doesn’t make you a failure.”
-Check out these female CEOs on their best career advice.
+"Corporate women are often afraid to speak up because they're afraid to be wrong," she explains.
+"It's OK to be wrong.
+Failing doesn't make you a failure."

 Ladies are always on dish duty

-Women of all ages still tend to do more household chores than their male partners, spending more than 50 percent more time on unpaid labor, no matter how many hours they work or how much money they earn in a job outside the home, according to a study published in Sex Roles.
-A separate U.K. study put the number higher, with women spending 60 percent more time doing things like cooking, cleaning, and caring for children.
-“I don’t think it’s a matter of men refusing to help out—it’s just that they don’t think about it as much,” Dr. Lombardo says.
-“Women are natural multitaskers and so will automatically do things they see need doing while a man can walk past a sink full of dishes and not even register it as a thing that needs to be taken care of.”
+Women of all ages still tend to do more household chores than their male partners.
+A study published in the journal Work, Employment and Society found that women do around 16 hours of household chores every week, while men do closer to six.
+Women also did the bulk of the domestic duties in 93 percent of the couples analyzed.
+When both the man and woman were employed full time, the women were found to be five times more likely than men to spend at least 20 hours a week doing household chores.
+"I don't think it's a matter of men refusing to help out—it's just that they don't think about it as much," Dr. Lombardo says.
+"Women are natural multitaskers and so will automatically do things they see need doing while a man can walk past a sink full of dishes and not even register it as a thing that needs to be taken care of."
 The solution?
 Talk it out!
-Don’t be afraid to ask your partner to pitch in, she says.
+Don't be afraid to ask your partner to pitch in, she says.

-Take tennis, for example: Roger Federer has made $110.2 million in career prize money while Serena Williams has earned $77.6 million in career prize money.
-And in the ranking of the top 100 highest paid athletes in the world, Williams is the only woman.
-It’s hotly debated who is the better athlete, but it’s apparent from their paychecks which one is the more valued athlete.
-“In U.S. culture, masculinity is tied to sports, and athletic women threaten the masculine hold on sports,” Dr. Anderson says, adding that female athletes are downplayed in other ways too.
-“In photographs in sports magazines, women are often portrayed off the court or field, in sexualized poses, while men are shown playing their sport.
-This is a strategy to trivialize their athleticism and make their presence in sports less threatening,” she says.
-Recent research has shown, however, that sports are making steady, albeit slow, progress in pay equality.
-For more good vibes, check out all the women in these 13 important moments in Olympics history.
+Take tennis, for example: Roger Federer has made $186.8 million in career prize money while Serena Williams has earned $58.4 million in career prize money.
+And in the ranking of the top 100 highest-paid athletes in the world, Williams is the only woman.
+It's hotly debated who is the better athlete, but it's apparent from their paychecks which one is the more valued athlete.
+"In U.S. culture, masculinity is tied to sports, and athletic women threaten the masculine hold on sports," Dr. Anderson says, adding that female athletes are downplayed in other ways too.
+"In photographs in sports magazines, women are often portrayed off the court or field, in sexualized poses, while men are shown playing their sport.
+This is a strategy to trivialize their athleticism and make their presence in sports less threatening," she says.
+Research has shown, however, that sports are making steady, albeit slow, progress in pay equality.